Shou-/KawaiiBot-hs/README.md

     ⑨
 ```
 The `lewds` list must be there, however, everything else is a variable that you
-can use inside the `lewds`. %(user) is replaced by the nick of the user
+can use inside the `lewds` and they will be chosen randomly from the list.
-executing the `.lewd` function.
+`%(user)` is replaced by the nick of the user executing the `.lewd` function.